 Component / Activity Adverse Environmental Risks and Impacts Adverse Climate Risks and Impacts Adverse Social Risks and Impacts Component 3: Policy Engagement and Programme Management and Coordination Sub-component 3.1.
-Policy engagement and institutional strengthening Policy engagement including data management, institutional reforms in public institutions toward business development and 4P business models, development of approach for aquaparks, and Scaling-Up Strategy.
+Policy engagement and institutiona Strengthening Policy engagement including data management, preparation of Tuna Fisheries Management Plan, institutional reforms in public institutions toward business development and 4P business models, development of approach for aquaparks, and Scaling-Up Strategy.
 Sub-Component 3.2.
-Programme management, coordinate ation, monitoring and evaluation (M&E) Implementation Readiness and Start-up Plans; Planning, monitoring and evaluation Supervision and implementation support missions Mid-Term Review (MTR) and Programme Completion Review Learning and knowledge management (KM) n/a n/a Programme start up, support missions may be affected or delayed due to travel restrictions because of the COVID-19 pandemic Sub-component 3.3.
-Emergency response and recovery p Sub-component 3.3.
+Programme management, coordinate ation, monitoring and evaluation (M&E) Implementation Readiness and Start-up Plans; Planning, monitoring and evaluation Supervision and implementation support missions Mid-Term Review (MTR) and Programme Completion Review Learning and knowledge management (KM) Programme start up, support mission affected or delayed due to travel rest because of the COVID-19 pandemic Sub-component 3.3.
 Emergency response and recovery post COVID-19 Support for immediate response to an eligible crisis or emergency, as needed, in coordination with the PMO Not known at this time Not known at this time Not known at this time